greggersaurus/LightSwitchCoverWallTitan/README.md

 The idea for this project was to create a light switch cover that creates the illusion that there is a monster living in the walls.

+### Design
+This was my second attempt at using Blender for 3D modeling, and I wanted to experiment with the sculpting tools.
+The approach was to just keep experimenting and using the different brushes until I was happy with the resulting face.
+Once this was complete I imported the Rounded Lightswitch cover design and cut away a portion to expose the sculpted face.
+Steps were then taken to reduce the complexity of the face (specificaly for portions not visible after printing) and to make sure there was room for the light switch to still work.

+A good learning experience, and I'm happy with the final product, but the design approach could have been better.
+If I were to redesign I would make more manual coarse adjustments to get the general shape of the face before using the sculpting tool.

 ### Influence
 This is based on a scene from the Attack on Titan manga (see reference_images/wall_titan_manga.png)